hdavidzhu/focs-assignments/day11/submission.md

 7. p v q ^ (-r v s) ^ (-r v -t)           # 6, Distributive
 8. (p v q) ^ (p v -r v s) ^ (p v -r v -t) # 7, Distributive
 ```

+### V.

+Looking at Problem IV, we see that the root of the problem is `p v Right`.
+We can tell that `p v F` is easily satisfiable. (`p v F <-> p` is an identity logical equivalence. `p` itself is obviously satisfiable.)
+Regardless of what is on the right, Problem IV will be satisfiable thanks to `p`. (short certificate).

+Exhaustive enumeration would require `2^5 = 32` lines of considerations.